izzisolomon/react-native-options-menu/README.md

 Note that button is a required prop (pass in a png of the desired button).

-Destructive index in an Ios only prop.
+Destructive index in an IOS only prop.
 It will appear as a red index.

 Options: an array of strings that will be displayed in the menu.